Medical electrical equipment testing by IEC 60601-1

 ISO 10993-18

 Chemical characterization according to the ISO 10993-18 standard is performed to identify the constituents of a medical device and to estimate and control the risks associated with its chemical composition.
 The test is a key part of assessing the biocompatibility of medical devices.
-Chemical characterization includes the estimation of substances released under simulated or exaggerated laboratory conditions (extractables) or the detection of actually released substances (leachables) by the medical device during clinical use.
+Chemical characterization includes the estimation of substances released under simulated or exaggerated laboratory conditions (extractables) or the detection of substances actually released by the medical device during clinical use (leachables).
 Applicable methods may include HS-GC (volatile organic compounds), GC-MS (semi-volatile organic compounds), LC-MS (non-volatile organic compounds), and ICP-MS (inorganic elements).
-Suitable tests, solvents, and analysis methods are chosen according to the device's composition, intended contact time, and site.
+Suitable tests, solvents, and analysis methods are chosen based on the device's composition, intended contact time, and contact site.
 Any chemicals detected above concentrations established to be safe require further evaluation, typically through a toxicological risk assessment (ISO 10993-17).
-We provide a range of chemical characterization tests customized to the product, the intended market area (MDR, FDA), and quality requirements (GLP, accreditation).
-The starting price is based on the chemical characterization of volatile organic compounds (GLP, FDA).
+We provide a range of chemical characterization tests customized to the product, the intended market area (MDR, FDA), and applicable quality requirements (GLP, accreditation).
+Please contact us for a custom quotation.

 Read moreDiesel exhaust fluid (e.g. AdBlue) testing according to ISO 22241